The Best 10 Public Hospitals in Kenya

 5. Mama Lucy Kibaki Hospital

 Mama Lucy Kibaki is a district hospital officially opened by His Excellency Mwai Kibaki.
-It is located along Spine Road in Umoja 3 estate in the hospital in Nairobi, Kenya.
+It is located along Spine Road in Umoja 3 estate in Nairobi, Kenya.
 The hospital is one of the key government efforts to provide essential health care needs to its citizens.

 Mama Lucy Kibaki continues to extend its operations.
-Today, the hospital serves people from eastern regions and all citizens irrespective of their region.
+Today, the hospital serves people from eastern regions and all citizens, irrespective of their area.
 Like other government hospitals, Mama Lucy Kibaki seeks to reduce maternal deaths, infant deaths, under-five mortality, and killer diseases in Kenya, such as HIV/AIDS rates.

 6. Mbagathi Hospital